Who can publish with IndieMosh?

 No, you don’t, but if we feel your book doesn’t reach a reasonable standard of spelling, punctuation and grammar, we will reject it for publishing.
 While we are here to support the Australian indie author scene, we also believe that it is important that each author honour their readers with a book that is of as high a standard as possible.

-We recommend that you should get your book proofread, at least.
+We recommend that you should get your book copy edited, at least.
 While it is an added expense, it can be the difference between poor reviews which will result in minimal or no sales, or decent to good or even great reviews which will encourage more people to purchase it.

 Please note that if we reject your book, you will be given the option to have it changed and resubmit it, or withdraw it.
 If you withdraw it, we will retain $100 from the refund of your payment to cover our costs.